Kingdom of Kongo: Foundation

-By the 13th century there were three main confederations of states in the western Congo Basin.
+By the 13th century there were three main federations of states in the western Congo Basin.
 In the east were the Seven Kingdoms of Kongo dia Nlaza, considered to be the oldest and most powerful, which likely included Nsundi, Mbata, Mpangu, and possibly Kundi and Okanga.
 South of these was Mpemba.
 It included various kingdoms such as Mpemba Kasi and Vunda.
 To its west across the Congo River was a confederation of three small states; Vungu (its leader), Kakongo, and Ngoyo.

-According to Kongo tradition in the seventeenth century, the kingdom's origin was in Vungu, which had extended its authority across the Congo to Mpemba Kasi, which was itself the northernmost territory of Mpemba whose capital was located about 150 miles south.
-A dynasty of rulers from this small polity built up its rule along the Kwilu Valley, or what was called Nsi a Kwilu and its elite are buried near its center.
+According to Kongo tradition in the seventeenth century, the kingdom's origin was in Vungu, which had extended its authority across the Congo to Mpemba Kasi, which was itself the northernmost territory of Mpemba, whose capital was located about 150 miles south.
+A dynasty of rulers from this small polity built up its rule along the Kwilu Valley, or what was called Nsi a Kwilu, and its elite are buried near its centre.
 Traditions from the 17th century allude to this sacred burial ground.
 According to the missionary Girolamo da Montesarchio, an Italian Capuchin who visited the area from 1650 to 1652, the site was so holy that looking upon it was deadly.
 These rocks may be the rugged uplands of Lovo where there is extensive cave and rock art that dates from at least the fifteenth century.